Child Support Lawyers in Tallahassee

 When a child’s parents get a divorce, they still have a legal duty to provide their child with proper financial support.
 Child support obligations can impact your life and future financial interests for years.
 As a result, those facing legal action regarding child support should retain an experienced Tallahassee child support attorney for legal representation.

-At The Virga Law Firm, P.A., our attorneys focus their practice on legal disputes involving Florida family law, including child support matters.
-You and your children can count on the dedication and professionalism of our legal team to help you through the challenging experience of litigating issues of child support before a Florida court.
+At The Virga Law Firm, P.A., our Tallahassee child support attorneys focus their practice on Florida family law cases, including child support matters.
+You and your children can count on the dedication and professionalism of our legal team to help you through the challenging experience of resolving child support issues in Tallahassee.

 The Duty to Pay Child Support

 In general, all parents have a legal obligation to provide their children with adequate financial support to cover necessities such as food, shelter, clothing, education, and health care.
 This legal duty arises from the parent-child relationship.
 Therefore, the marital status of a child’s parents is not dispositive for determining a parent’s responsibility to pay child support.
 Instead, this duty persists regardless of whether the child’s parents are married, divorced, or unmarried and separated.